 Significantly, the first meeting worked towards the goal of engaging students of partnering institutions to aid in capturing data; thus relieving some of the taxonomic impediment.
 A major obstacle to documenting, describing and discovering the Earth's biodiversity is the fact there is a worldwide shortage of taxonomists.
 Taxonomists are charged with identifying species, describing species that are new to science, determining their taxonomic relationships, and make predictions about their classification.

 Bridging the taxonomic endeavor, education, training, and broader impact activities.
-To help overcome this impediment, the Field Museum and the Biosynthesis centre hosted a two day meeting, bringing together a novel network of students, scientists, educators, and administrators to lay out a framework to increase student participation in the scientific process using Frullania as a case study.
-The meeting centred around discussion of pilot studies that had been conducted at Wilbur Wright College, Northeastern Illinios University and the Field Museum.
-Students conducted measurements and observations of morphological characters from digitally rendered images from scientific collections housed at the Field Museum.
+To help overcome this impediment, The Field Museum and the Biosynthesis center hosted a two day meeting, bringing together a novel network of students, scientists, educators, and administrators to lay out a framework to increase student participation in the scientific process using Frullania as a case study.
+The meeting centered around discussion of pilot studies that had been conducted at Wilbur Wright College, Northeastern Illinois University and The Field Museum.
+Students conducted measurements and observations of morphological characters from digitally rendered images from scientific collections housed at The Field Museum.
 Two students from Northeastern Illinois University, Oana Vadineanu and Lisa Murata provided an excellent presentation outlining the pilot studies and provided important resommendations to be implemented in further studies.
 Data obtained by students will be directly used for biodiversity research.

 There were many exciting outcomes from the meeting.
 Dr. Thomas Campbell announced that the project will be implemented in an introductory biology course including six classes and 144 students.
 Dr. Campbell was one of the convenors and early adopters of the project in its pilot phase.
 Associate Professor Michael Bryson (Roosevelt University) and his student Kristina Lugo, together with Beth Crownover (Director of the Education Department, Field Museum) are spearheading a K-12 component.
 Dr. Matt Greif (Wilbur Wright College) will continue a service learning component in one of his courses.
 Dr. Greif is co-principal investigator on the National Science Foundation funded project and was also a convenor of the meeting.
 Dr. Arfon Smith (Director of Citizen Science) and his team at Adlar Planetarium are producing a prototype for an online version of the pilot - is a particularly exciting phase of the project.
 Dr. von Konrat and participants plan on publishing detailed information about their novel network and findings in a White Paper later this year.